AnastasisGi/subscAndPassOrg/README.md

 # subscAndPassOrg

-to run the backend server $const S node -r esm server.js
+to run the frontend server $nodemon start